Nubdark/alx-system_engineering-devops/0x01-shell_permissions/README.md

-ets the permission to the file hello as follows:
+sets the mode of the file hello to this:

-Owner: no permission at all
-Group: no permission at all
-Other users: all the permissions
+-rwxr-x-wx